StarlightSyndrome/backup_rs/README.md

 # backup_rs

-This is just a simple wrapper to run rsync with versioned and hardlinked target directories.
+This is a simple wrapper to run rsync with versioned and hardlinked target directories.

 Written in Rust.

-The next version uses tokio to thread out a running rsync process and process its output to filter and display information.
+Idea is to implement some patterns to be reused with other CLI programs.

+Current features of the wrapper:

+ - use concurrency to monitor output
+ - propagate errors to the main process
+ - provide exit code by either the wrapped process or the surrounding code